flightaware/tohil/TCLOBJECTS.md

 ### find out the tclobj tcl object's type and reference count

-t.tcltype will tell you the tcl object type of the tcl object stored within the tclobj.
+t._tcltype will tell you the tcl object type of the tcl object stored within the tclobj.
 Note that you may get nothing back even though there is some valid thing there, say for instance a dict, but you haven't accessed it as a dict, so it's just a string or list or some other data type until you do.

-t.refcount will tell you the reference count of the tclobj's tcl object.
-This is kind of cool.
+t._refcount will tell you the reference count of the tclobj's tcl object.
+This isn't probably useful for production code but it is kind of cool for poking around and trying to understand what objects are shared and how and when and stuff.

+t._pyrefcount likewise will return the python reference count of the tclobj.

 Note if you're poking around that sometimes you might think the reference count is one higher than it should be, but frequently the object you just